 Having lunch on the patio on a nice day is a great way to relax before your hike.
 And for chilly days, there is a working fireplace inside the bistro.
 Call (403) 762-2971 to make your reservation.

-Another option for getting to Johnston Canyon this year is to take a Roam Transit shuttle from Banff.
+Another option for getting to Johnston Canyon is to take a Roam Transit shuttle from Banff.
 Route 9 goes direct to the canyon and will depart daily from the Banff High School transit hub.
-Route 9 did not run in 2020 because of COVID-19 but is running from May 21st to September 19th in 2021.
+Route 9 did not run in 2020 because of COVID-19 but ran from May 21st to September 19th in 2021.
+It is expected to be fully operational in 2022.
 There are 7 shuttles per day starting at 9 am.

 Route 8S is the scenic route between Banff and Lake Louise.
 It runs 3 times per day and stops at Castle Mountain and Protection Campgrounds as well as Johnston Canyon.

 Child (under 13) free

 These fun, comfortable hop-on, hop-off bus tours run from mid-June to mid-September.
 There are 4 departures per day arriving at the canyon at 8:25 am, 10:10 am, 12:45 pm or 3:35 pm.
 The bus also goes to Lake Louise and Moraine Lake.
 Tours will need to be booked online and in advance.

 Johnston Canyon Q&A